DiogoDores/FEUP-ESOF/Third project/Issue_Report.md

 ![issue_1_instr](https://github.com/DiogoDores/FEUP-ESOF/blob/master/Third%20project/cube_units.png "Issue #1 Instructions")
 ![bug](https://github.com/DiogoDores/FEUP-ESOF/blob/master/Third%20project/units_after.png "Demonstration of the bug")

+#### Source Code Files

+In order to solve this issue, one file was changed and 14 lines of code were added.
+This file can be found in the Blender folder under the directory C:\...\blender\source\blender\blenkernel\intern\blendfile.c

 ### Strategy
 In order to solve this, we first thought of searching in the code for the interface listener where the object's properties were being changed.
 We've identified that in the *bf_windowmanager* project folder, in the *wm_operators.c* class,